 To reset the zoom to the original bounds click on the Reset button.

-The usual thing applies: these are all plotted using computer calculations.
+Note: the plots use computer calculations.
 Round-off can cause errors or values can be missed completely.

 |^||Exponent (Power) operator|